digital-asset/daml/docs/source/json-api/production-setup.rst

 The query store is built by saving the state of the ACS up to the current ledger offset.
-This allows the *HTTP JSON API* to only request the delta on subsequent queries, making it much faster than having to request the entire ACS every time.
+This allows the *HTTP JSON API* to only request the delta on subsequent queries, making it much faster than requesting the entire ACS every time.

-For example to enable the PostgreSQL backend you can add the ``query-store`` config block in your application config file
+For example, to enable the PostgreSQL backend you can add the ``query-store`` config block in your application config file:

 .. code-block:: none